by John Armstrong

 5'7" Marguerite Oswald at Pauls

 After President Kennedy was assassinated, anyone who had known or had come in contact and befriended both HARVEY and LEE was of serious concern to the CIA.
 The man accused of killing President Kennedy was not the tall, husky, American born LEE Harvey Oswald.
 The accused assassin was the small, quiet, Russian-speaking HARVEY Oswald who was brought to this country along with thousands of refugees after WWII.
 He was given to a "caretaker" (the Marguerite Oswald impostor) and both were given new names--"Marguerite Oswald" and "Lee HARVEY Oswald."
 This was the beginning of the "Oswald Project."
 For the next 10 years, the short, heavy-set caretaker and HARVEY Oswald would follow and mirror the activities of the real Marguerite Claverie Oswald and her son, the tall, husky LEE Harvey Oswald.
 These "families" often lived in the same cities and HARVEY and LEE often attended the same schools.
 As young adults HARVEY and LEE joined the Marine Corps, both went thru basic and ITR training, and both attended radar school.
 In the fall of 1957 LEE Oswald joined the Marines and was sent to Japan, while HARVEY Oswald and his mother lived at the Hotel Senator in New Orleans.
 HARVEY Oswald got a job at the Pfisterer Dental Lab, directly across the street from the Hotel Senator.
-He soon became close friends with fellow co-worker Palmer McBride and worked at the lab until May, 1958.
+HARVEY Oswald soon became close friends with fellow co-worker Palmer McBride and worked at the lab until May, 1958.
 In September, 1958 HARVEY Oswald returned to the Marine Corps and was sent briefly to Japan and then to Taiwan.
 In late October HARVEY was sent to the Marine base in Santa Ana, Calif., where he took and passed a Russian language test, listened constantly to Russian records, read Russian newspapers, and let everyone know of his interest in Russia, Cuba, and communism.
 Russian speaking HARVEY had now replaced LEE Oswald.
 On November 2, 1958 LEE Oswald boarded the USS Barrett in Japan, and on November 15 he arrived in San Francisco and took military leave.
-In early 1958 LEE Oswald was assigned to the 5000 man Marine Corp jet base in El Toro, CA. He was soon discharged in March and, for the remainder of 1959, was seen in Florida and Louisiana.
+In early 1958 LEE Oswald was assigned to the 5000 man Marine Corp jet base in El Toro, CA. According to Assistant Provost Marshall Gorsky, who was stationed at the Marine Corps Air Station (the jet base) at El Toro in 1959, LEE Harvey Oswald was discharged from the Marine base in March 1959.
+During the remainder of 1959, LEE Oswald was seen in Florida and Louisiana.
 In September, 1959, HARVEY Oswald traveled to Europe and soon "defected" to the Soviet Union.
 The CIA now had a trained and Russian-speaking agent in Russia.

 HARVEY Oswald and his Russian wife and child returned to the USA in June, 1962.
 A year later HARVEY would be "set-up" and "framed" as a communist-minded supporter of Castro and accused of shooting and killing President Kennedy and Officer J. D. Tippit.
 Following the assassination, anyone who knew or came in contact with both HARVEY Oswald and LEE Oswald posed a serious threat to the CIA.
 Knowledge of two "Lee Harvey Oswalds" could uncover and expose the CIA's Oswald project, and establish a direct link with the CIA to the assassination of President Kennedy.
 If Ed Voebel were to realize that the accused assassin of JFK was HARVEY Oswald, who he knew in the 8th grade at Beauregard JHS, and not LEE Oswald, who he knew in the 9th grade at Beauregard JHS and the Civil Air Patrol (CAP), then Voebel's coincidental friendship with HARVEY and LEE had the potential to expose the "Oswald project."